Sound and Sentiment

 5. Tempo

-In order to ensure a fair comparison, all features were first normalised and then rescaled so that each song's features are out of 100%.
-This method underlines the strength of each feature while also focusing on its relative importance to the song’s overall sound.
+To ensure a fair comparison, all features were first normalized and then rescaled so that each song’s attributes sum to 100%.
+This approach highlights the relative strength of each feature within a track’s overall sound rather than comparing raw values across songs.

-This visualisation was coded in R using libraries such as ggplot2 and dplyr, with the same color scheme assigned to make each feature easily identifiable.
-The neon-inspired palette (magenta for valence, cyan for danceability, green for speechiness, orange for energy, purple for tempo) reinforces the glowing, music-themed aesthetic similar to what is seen in Spotify Wrapped.
+The chart was built in R using ggplot2 and dplyr, with a consistent color scheme making each feature easily identifiable.
+The neon-inspired palette, magenta for valence, cyan for danceability, green for speechiness, orange for energy, and purple for tempo, reinforces the glow-wave aesthetic carried throughout the dashboard.

-- “La Bachata” is high valence and danceability, reflecting its romantic, rhythmic feel.
+• "La Bachata" scores high on valence and danceability, reflecting its romantic, rhythmic character.

 Dashboard:

-The purpose of this music dashboard is to provide a deeper understanding of how our listening habits intersect with our emotional states, favourite genres, and top artists.
-By tracking and visualising patterns in music consumption, the dashboard uncovers how different moods influence what we listen to—and how, in turn, music might shape our emotional landscape.
-It captures not only which songs or genres are most frequently played, but also the emotional valence associated with those choices.
+This music dashboard offers a deeper understanding of how listening habits intersect with emotional states, favorite genres, and top artists.
+By tracking and visualizing patterns in music consumption, it uncovers how different moods influence what we listen to, and how music, in turn, might shape our emotional landscape.
+It captures not only which songs and genres are most frequently played, but also the emotional valence associated with those choices.

-There is significant scope to expand this project by deepening the emotional analysis of music and enhancing its relevance across different listener contexts.
+There is significant scope to expand this project by deepening the emotional analysis of music and broadening its relevance across different listener contexts.
 Potential directions include:

 • Tracking changes in valence, energy, or danceability over time to understand evolving emotional trends in listening habits.